 - Proof of liability insurance.
 The insurance is provided through the School Workers Defense Program or by joining the Student Arkansas Education Association (SAEA).

 - Criminal records check: Child Maltreatment check must be completed and submitted to the director of placement and licensure.

 - Completion of the Criminal Background Disclosure.

-- Before being recommended for licensure and placement, candidates must complete a criminal records check, state civil record check, and FBI record check.
+- Before being recommended for licensure and placement, candidates must complete criminal, state civil, and FBI background checks.
 The student is responsible for the fees associated with these checks.

 Program Requirements (36 hours)